- +Arriving in Latvia

 - to pass naturalization exams.
 Listening, reading and writing skills are examined in the language exam.
 Examination of constitution, history and anthem knowledge is implemented both in writing and orally.
 An applicant can take each examination 3 times (taking repeatedly only the part of exam that was not passed in the previous time), then a new application shall be submitted.
 Latvian language proficiency exam can be taken repeatedly not earlier than after 3 months, whereas the exam on knowledge about the Constitution, national anthem lyrics and history of Latvia – not earlier than after 1 month.

 - to sign the loyalty oath to Latvia.

 - to submit a declaration on renunciation of the previous citizenship, or a document certifying losing of citizenship, because double citizenship is not allowed in Latvia.
 The conditions of this paragraph shall be fulfilled, when a person has officially received a confirmation, that there are no other obstacles for acquiring citizenship of Latvia.
 According to the amendments to the Citizenship Law, adopted in May 2013, double citizenship will be allowed for citizens of countries of the European Union, NATO and European Free Trade Association, for citizens of New Zealand, Brazil and Australia, and citizens of the countries with which Latvia has concluded bilateral agreements on admission of double citizenship.
-These amendments will come into effect on 1 October 2013.

 Also children (also adopted and natural children) up to 15 years of age and permanently residing in Latvia, are allowed to become naturalized citizens together with their parents.
 In order for children to also obtain citizenship pursuant to this procedure, their parents shall submit the childs birth certificate and photo, if the child has reached 14 years of age.